Colophon

 - Hugo (0.111.3) — Site generator

-- Git — Version control and publishing
+- Git — Version control and inter-agent coordination

 - SSH — Remote deployment